Khalil-HADJ-MESSAOUD/Inception/README.md

 ---

-[ ] Manage the secrets in docker compose and then update .env with value paths [ ] Setup port 443
+- [ ] Manage the secrets in docker compose and then update .env with value paths
+- [x] Setup port 443
+- [ ] (optional) adjust volume perms